carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 12. 10 with the index on `h0` only, further filtering in userland.
 13. 10 with the index on `Size` only, further filtering in userland.

 These variations lets us test whether changing the schema or indexes can improve performance.
+For each variation we adapt the insert and select queries to match the schema and index according to the specification.
 Let's start by looking at the performance of insert:

 ![](benchmark/figures_mac/schema_insert.png)